Eng-AhmedAshraf/Data-Analysis-Company-Employee/README.md

 - This was my first Data Analysis Project in Power BI and it's Simple Project, All the scenario above is an imagination scenario in order to get in the story.
 - The Datasets that i used "Data Analysis Dataset" Excel Files.
 - For The PowerBI File it's the final product of this project.
-- And This is the Image of the Dashboard "Employees-Data-Analysis_Dashboard".
+- And This is the Image of the Dashboard "Power BI Employee".
 - All The Questions is from what i saw and could get from the data.